-Savor the brisket at The Salt Lick BBQ and sip a glass of wine at neighboring Salt Lick Cellars.
-Set off on the Driftwood Wine Trail and sample award-winning wines at six different wineries.
-Discover sotol, an earthy Texas spirit, at Desert Door Distillery.
-Drink in the sweeping ranch views at Vista Brewing.
-Stop by Hays City Store & Ice House for comfort food and 50+ beers on tap.
+Chow down on slow-cooked pork ribs at The Salt Lick BBQ and sample wines at neighboring Salt Lick Cellars.
+Follow the Driftwood Wine Trail and try wines at six scenic wineries.
+Sample sotol, an earthy Texas spirit, at Desert Door Distillery.
+Stroll around the ranch with a beer in hand at Vista Brewing.
+Stop by Hays City Store & Ice House for live music, local eats and 50+ beers on tap.

 4. Johnson City

-Pick up a souvenir T-shirt or shot glass at the legendary Luckenbach Texas General Store a combination souvenir shop/saloon housed in an 1800s trading post.
-Or catch a country western concert at Luckenbach Dance Hall in this tiny town that was immortalized in song by country superstars Willie Nelson and Waylon Jennings.
+Pick up a T-shirt to prove you made it to the legendary Luckenbach Texas General Store, a combination souvenir shop/saloon housed in an 1800s trading post.
+Catch a country concert and do some lively two-steppin’ at Luckenbach Dance Hall.

 Enchanted Rock.
 Credit Pierce Ingram.